 Mrs. Amy-Lyn Foster

 I am excited to introduce myself as the Arts Coordinator and Theater Teacher for Royal Oaks School of the Arts.
 I am a 1987 graduate of Concord High School and a 1991 graduate of Meredith College where I majored in Child Development with my certification to teach grades K-6.
-Most of my 23 years of experience in education has been in Wake County (Raleigh, NC) where I was honored as one of the top 12 educators in the county.
-This is my seventh year in Cabarrus County and Royal Oaks School of the Arts.
+Most of my years of experience in education has been in Wake County (Raleigh, NC) where I was honored as one of the top 12 educators in the county.
+This is my 8th year at Cabarrus County and Royal Oaks School of the Arts.
 I am blessed to have had the opportunity to teach 2nd grade at ROES where I was chosen as their Teacher of the Year in 2015, and the Impact on Education award winner in 2016 and 2018.
-I am Married to a wonderful husband who is a 1987 Graduate of Northwest Cabarrus High School and I have a 27 year old son and a 25 year old daughter who are off doing amazing things.
-I also have a beautiful granddaughter and another grandbaby on the way.
+I am Married to a wonderful husband who is a 1987 Graduate of Northwest Cabarrus High School and I have a 28 year old son and a 26 year old daughter who are off doing amazing things.
+I am also "Lolly" to two beautiful granddaughters.
 I am looking forward to bringing theater instruction to our students this year and can't wait to see the continued increased engagement and confidence the theatrical arts will bring to them.
-I am also hoping that we will finally be bringing The Lion King, Jr. to life this year!
+I am incredibly excited about the shows we have planned for this year!
 Come join in on the fun!